kunalsah1/X-clone/README.md

 It is just X's login and signup interface clone
-Made using - React and Tailwind
+Made using - React, Tailwind and some custom css